 - Oven-baked richness!

-Rotel – If you can’t find Rotel (though most grocery stores carry it!), you can easily substitute your Rotel for canned diced tomatoes and green chiles.
-Rotel is just a combination of marinated tomatoes and chiles, so it’s easy to replicate!
+- Rotel – If you can’t find Rotel (though most grocery stores carry it!), you can use canned diced tomatoes with green chiles.
+Here’s a link you might want to check out substitute your Rotel.

 Can You Freeze This?

-The rest of your enchilada — the tortillas and filling — can be frozen!
+The rest of your sour cream chicken enchiladas recipe — the tortillas and filling — can be frozen!
 You’ll get about three months out of your frozen leftovers.